Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Into Hamlet of Lameira on day eight of the Camino InglésWalking Into Hamlet of Lameira

-In 3/4 kilometer, after walking through Lameira, the road turns to dirt and the lane bends back eastward toward the N-550 again.
-The Camino winds around on the dirt lane for about one more kilometer, avoiding the N-550 and comes out onto a paved road and turns left.
+The Camino winds around on the dirt lane for about one more kilometer, avoiding the N-550 and comes out onto a paved road and makes a big bend to the right, or southward once again.

 Pavement Gives Way to Dirt Road After Lameira on day eight of the Camino InglésPavement Gives Way to Dirt Road After Lameira